unixbird/WurmMapGen-Kubernetes/README.md

 3. The user inside the container is mapped to PUID/GUID 1000:1000.
 Make sure that this user is able to access the Wurm World.
 As long as the permissions are set it will run once every 24 hours and generate a new map!

 ## What about an apache server included?
 I didn't want to make the image bigger than it needed to be and wanted to follow the "do one thing per container" philosophy.
-Fortunately I also have a simple apache container image to serve the output that the WurmMapGen generates.
+Fortunately apache is simple to deploy and I have a simple apache deployment example to serve the output that the WurmMapGen generates.

-1. Download the apacheexample.yml or clone the repo and run ```kubectl apply -f apacheexample.yml``` and it should be deployed (this is assuming you have cert-manager and ingress-nginx already deployed and setup in your cluster.)
+1. Download the apacheexample.yml or clone the repo and run ```kubectl apply -f apacheexample.yml``` after editing it to fit your needs and it should be deployed (this is assuming you have cert-manager and ingress-nginx already deployed and setup in your cluster.)
 2. That's it.
 It should be serving the map once it's been deployed.

 -------------------------------------------------------------